bc319IC/Modelling_Airbnbs_Property_Listing_Dataset/README.md

 ```

 ## Usage
-Run the appropraite files in the following section regarding their descriptions.
+Running the python file `modelling.py` will generate the best regression/classification models depending on what parameters have been set for the given CSV file and label column.

 ## File Structure

 ### tabular_data.py <a id="tabular_data.py"></a>
-Contains functions to clean the tabular data and load the features and columns as a tuple.
-Run this file to download the cleaned version of the CSV file.
+Contains functions to clean the tabular data and load the features and labels columns as a tuple.
+Running this file downloads the cleaned version of the CSV file where the cleaning functions are particular to the CSV file used in this project.

 ### modelling.py <a id="modelling.py"></a>
-Run this file to generate the best models after specifing the type of problem (classification or regression), the model (neural network or not), and the label.
+This is the final combined script of the below scripts to create a complete pipeline of generating machine learning models with their metrics.

 #### regression.py <a id="regression.py"></a>
-Contains the code for generating regression models.
+Contains the code for generating regression models and their metrics.

 #### classification.py <a id="classification.py"></a>
-Contains the code for generating classification models.
+Contains the code for generating classification models and their metrics.

 #### regression_nn.py <a id="regression_nn.py"></a>
-Contains the code for generating regression neural networks.
+Contains the code for generating regression neural network models and their metrics.

 #### classification_nn.py <a id="classification_nn.py"></a>
-Contains the code for generating classification neural networks.
+Contains the code for generating classification neural network models and their metrics.

 ## License
-This project is licensed under the terms of the MIT license. (tbd)
+This project is licensed under the terms of the MIT license.